 Ghost Truck Kitchen is the spot for wings of all flavors.
 Founder Andrew Martino brings the heat with Wing of the Month featuring May’s recipe, Daytona Wings, with combo house buffalo and barbeque sauce.
 Other menu items include sticky wings, honey mustard wings, jerk wings, and more.

 Hamilton Pork | 247 10th Street

 Hamilton Pork in Jersey City offers classic grilled meats with a Tex-Mex flair.
 The brunch menu includes items like brisket enchiladas, huevos benedictos, and Migas all with meats smoked in-house.
-For a different type of visit, try a little bit of everything with the $28 meat sampler with a choice of three meats from brisket, pork ribs, pulled pork, lamb belly, pulled chicken, pork belly, and sausage.
+For a different type of visit, try a little bit of everything with the $28 meat sampler with a choice of three meats with options of brisket, pork ribs, pulled pork, lamb belly, pulled chicken, pork belly, and sausage.
 Guests can enjoy their meals in the back patio area for an authentic backyard vibe.

 Harry’s Daughter | 4072 339 Communipaw Avenue

 Caribbean flavors can be found in almost every menu item at Ria Ramkissoon and Alasdair Cotter’s gastropub, Harry’s Daughter.
 Powerful jerk spices pack a punch in wings and egg rolls, jerk chicken, and Guinness-braised short ribs will have diners swimming in spice.
 Even the sides get the flavorful treatment with items like jerk mac and cheese.
 There is frequently live music on the weekends and always something tasty being mixed at the bar.